Part-Time; Hourly; Select Benefits

 About The Zanesville Museum of Art

-In its 81th year, the Zanesville Museum of Art maintains an encyclopedic collection of over 8,000 paintings, sculptures, prints, drawings, and decorative arts that span thousands of years and represent diverse cultures.
+In its 83rd year, the Zanesville Museum of Art maintains an encyclopedic collection of over 8,000 paintings, sculptures, prints, drawings, and decorative arts that span thousands of years and represent diverse cultures.
 We hold particularly strong collections of regional American Art Pottery and glass and works on paper.
 Select works are displayed in one of eighteen galleries in the 34,000 square foot modern structure constructed in 1977 and expanded in 2001.
-For more information visit us at www.zanesvilleart.org.
+The museum now presents over 170 innovative and engaging public programs including Children’s and Adult classes and workshops, school tours, events, concerts, and Girl Scout activities.
+For more information visit zanesvilleart.org.

 The ZMA offers several unpaid internships for high school seniors, undergraduates, graduate students, as well as recent graduates, during the fall, spring, and summer semesters.

 Guided by museum staff, interns are encouraged to work independently on specific, departmental projects and interdepartmentally to gain valuable insight into general museum practices.
 Specific job responsibilities are determined by the needs of each department.
 Museum staff can assist an intern’s pursuit of academic credit.

 For consideration, please apply online.

 If you are not using the ZMA's recommended online application form, forward the application and all application materials to:

 Zanesville Museum of Art

 Application and supporting materials may also be submitted to Krysten Smart.